gchq/stroom-docs/HOWTOs/EventFeeds/ProcessingHowTo.md

 ![Stroom UI Enable Processing - Configured Processors](../resources/UI-FeedProcessing-61.png "Stroom UI Enable Processing - Configured Processors").

-We now see our disply is divided into two panes.
+We now see our display is divided into two panes.
 The Processors table pane at the top and the specific Processor pane below.
 In our case, our filter selection has left the **BlueCoat-Proxy-V1.0-EVENTS** `Filter` selected in the Processors table

 ![Stroom UI Enable Processing - Configured Processors - Selected Processor](../resources/UI-FeedProcessing-62.png "Stroom UI Enable Processing - Configured Processors - Selected Processor").